Unfortunately, there is no real “cure” for cat allergies.

 Many cat allergies trace back to a food allergy.

 However, if you decide a food switch is in order, allow four weeks for improvement.
-Don’t expect immediate improvement from a dietary change.

-Results will take time.
+And, the results will take time.

-You can successfully manage your cat’s allergies.
+However, you CAN successfully manage your cat’s allergies.